 URL to forward positions.
 Data is passed through URL parameters.
 For example, {uniqueId} for device identifier, {latitude} and {longitude} for coordinates.

-Additional HTTP header, can be used for authorization.
+Additional HTTP header that can be used for authorization.

-Position forwarding retrying enable.
+Enable position forwarding retries.
 When enabled, additional attempts are made to deliver positions.
-If initial delivery fails, because of an unreachable server or an HTTP response different from '2xx', the software waits for 'forward.retry.delay' milliseconds to retry delivery.
+If initial delivery fails because of an unreachable server or an HTTP response different from '2xx', the software waits for 'forward.retry.delay' milliseconds to retry delivery.
 On subsequent failures, this delay is duplicated.
 If forwarding is retried for 'forward.retry.count', retrying is canceled and the position is dropped.
-Positions pending to be delivered are limited to 'forward.retry.limit'.
-If this limit is reached, positions get discarded.
+Positions pending delivery are limited to 'forward.retry.limit'.
+If this limit is reached, positions are discarded.

 Position forwarding retry first delay in milliseconds.
 Can be set to anything greater than 0.
 Defaults to 100 milliseconds.